salvamtzromo/Premier-League-Forwards-Peak-Age/README.md

 # Premier League Forwards Peak Performance Analysis (2010–2025)
 Sports Analytics | Data Cleaning | SQL (BigQuery) | Power BI | Business Insights

+## Why This Project

+When I first started working with Premier League performance data, I was not trying to prove a theory.
+I was simply curious.

+As a soccer player and data analyst, I kept hearing the same assumptions: players peak early, decline quickly, or stay elite only if they are “special.”
+But when I looked closer, I realized those claims were rarely backed by clear evidence.
+The data existed, but the story was not obvious.

+I began with a few simple questions:

+At what age do Premier League forwards actually perform at their best?

+Is peak performance driven by a few elite seasons, or is it consistent across players?

+How does reliability change as players move through their careers?

+Answering these questions required moving beyond highlights and reputation.
+Using goals and assists per 90 minutes, I analyzed fifteen seasons of Premier League data to understand how attacking output evolves with age and when performance is most dependable.

+This project is the result of that exploration.

 ---

 ## Executive Summary